Concentration and Grain Size Measurements through Acoustic Turbidity - An ANR Astrid-ASMA project

 To reach these objectives, two specific tools will be developed:

-- a hydroacoustic inversion tool HYDRAC available in UB-Analytics, the UBERTONE’s web based tool for post-processing and visualization;
+- a hydroacoustic inversion tool HYDRAC, which will be implemented in UB-Analytics, the UBERTONE’s web based tool for post-processing and visualization;

 - a prototype UB-MES of the UBERTONE company dedicated to acoustic measurements in a large frequency range.